michardy/upnp-honeypot/README.md

 ## Repository structure:
 - soapserver/
 	- Server responsible for the UPNP SOAP interface (**Unimplemented**)
+		- Expose XML device descriptions
+		- Expose RPC control endpoints
 - ssdpserver/
-  - Server that advertises the SOAP server using SSDP (In progress)
+	- UDP Server that advertises the SOAP server using SSDP (In progress)
+		- Respond to M-Search requests (Todo)
+		- Index all SSDP fields into Elasticsearch (In proggress)
+		- Block frequent repeat requests.
+(Done)
+The UPNP event notification system will not be implimented at this time.
+When it is it will be nessisary to add a UDP server for event transmission and possibly subscription (The UPNP spec is a little vague as to whether subscriptions requests are sent over HTTP or UDP).

 ## Resources:
 - [UPNP spec](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf)